 The association between the Mediterranean diet and heart disease is largely undisputed, with several hypotheses suggested to explain its beneficial effects.

-Moderate alcohol consumption is associated with decreased cardiovascular risk in part by increasing HDL levels, and both red wine and some Mediterranean plant foods contain large amounts of flavonoids, which are natural antioxidant and antithrombotic (blood thinning) substances.
+Moderate alcohol consumption is associated with decreased cardiovascular risk in part by increasing HDL levels, and both red wine and some Mediterranean plant foods containing large amounts of flavonoids, which are natural antioxidant and antithrombotic (blood thinning) substances.

 The Mediterranean diet also contains a-linolenic acid (omega 3), with increased intake being shown to promote platelet aggregation and oxidation of LDL cholesterol.

 Undoubtedly, encouraging people to follow the principles of the Mediterranean diet could have extensive long-term health benefits.
-However, despite the convincing evidence backing the Mediterranean diet, its popularity is on the decline as people are shifting to more typical western diets.
+However, despite the convincing evidence backing the Mediterranean diet, its popularity is on the decline as people are shifting to more typical Western diets.

 HDL – High density lipoprotein, one of the main components in cholesterol